 I have a huge box of fabrics and thread for sewing projects, with many unfinished projects in the box!
 I love to screen print and I miss my garage in New Zealand where I was able to do it whenever I wanted.
 One of my biggest passions is weaving.
 Until recently I was teaching at Massey University in Wellington too.
 Plus I love making origami and collect new papers whenever I go back to Japan.

 What’s in your sketchbook at the moment?

 Lots of line drawings of things around my home!
 I find it good practice to draw whatever I see around me.
 Sometimes I can be a bit precious with my sketchbook, so I keep a notebook too so I can be a bit messier.
 I plan to take my sketchbook to the botanical gardens soon to get some fresh inspiration!

 What would you be doing if you weren’t an illustrator?

 I’d be working with plants or food.
-I love the idea of owning a little tea shop using my home-grown vegetables and selling herbs and cuttings and maybe a selection of work from local artists.
+I love the idea of owning a little tea shop using my home-grown vegetables and selling herbs.
+Maybe it could feature a selection of work from local artists too.
 That would be the dream!